sharat-developer/connector_sdk/README.md

 ### type (optional)

-`:paging_desc`: Descending order feature that sorts events (below)
+`:paging_desc` - Descending order feature that sorts events (below)

 ### poll

 Poll block is where you can define the behaviour of the trigger.
 It accepts [ruby syntax](http://ruby-doc.org/).

-`since`: This parameter acts as a filter for the trigger.
+`since` - This parameter acts as a filter for the trigger.
 Typically, it is a datetime type data that tells the trigger to pick up events/records after a certain date and time.

 It is usually a datetime type data.
 It can also take on record IDs, assuming that IDs are always incremental.